The idea of cycling remote Outback Australia trails with support became Outbike in 2004.

 (2) 10 June to 12 July 2022: Ride Gulf to Gulf, Karumba to Port Augusta.
 With strong registrations for 2022, this additional Gulf to Gulf is now confirmed.
 It will run southbound.
 The dates include transfers, from Cairns and on to Adelaide.

-As of Feb 2021, nearly 30 riders have registered.
+As of Mar 2021, over 30 riders have registered.
 New registrations will now only be accepted for the second (southbound) event.
 Entrants can ask to be ‘waitlisted’ for the first event should places become available.

 More rides will be scheduled for mid-2021 and beyond as we get clear of the Covid cloud.
 We’re thinking we’ll keep the focus in Southern Queensland, from weekends up to a week, and working in themes of rail-trails, back roads and gravel.
 Maybe a tour for e-bikes too?